vawinter/ScalableIPM/README.md

 ### Data File:

-`Operational_IPM_run-vagueprior.Rdata` – Contains setup data and IPM output with vague priors.
+`vague_IPM.R` – Contains the V-IPM model and the setup data data is `Operational_IPM_run.Rdata`.
+The set up data does not differ, only priors in the model.